RahulsaravananS/BUDDI.AI-INTERN-ASSIGNMENT/README.md

 # Buddi6(2).py

 A graph that represent the error convergence of training and testing dataset of linear regression model using gradient descent

+# Buddi6(3).py

+A graph that represent the Mean Square Error of Training data and testing data of stochastic gradient descent is plotted with respect to the number of Epoch cycles executed

+# Buddi6(4).py

+A graph that represent the Mean Squared Error of Training data and testing data is plotted with respect to the number of minibatch iterations executed